 English

-The English department seeks to provide an environment for each student to become a mature, critically thinking, and a contributing member of society, and to develop the ability to communicate effectively in the spoken and written word.
+The English Department seeks to provide an environment for each student to become a mature, critically thinking, and a contributing member of society, and to develop the ability to communicate effectively in the spoken and written word.
 Through the study of literature, students will explore, reflect on, and respond to the complexities of the human condition.
 Through the practice of writing and study of rhetoric, students will be able to analyze, evaluate, and communicate complex ideas.

 Course Descriptions